Improve Sleep Quality with the Help of Cameron’s Respiratory Therapy & Sleep Center

 Cameron Sleep Center Tests

-An in-lab overnight sleep study provides a more thorough assessment of sleep issues.
-These studies monitor signals including brainwaves for sleep, muscle tone, and leg movements.
+An in-lab overnight sleep study provides a thorough assessment of sleep issues.
+These studies monitor signals including brainwaves during sleep, muscle tone, and leg movements.
 For people with certain heart, breathing, or neuromuscular problems, overnight sleep studies at a sleep center are often the best solution to identify potential issues.
 Cameron has overnight testing Monday through Thursday during the week but can adjust to accommodate patients’ schedules and sleep routines.

 Other tests include: